john-eleos/velv-js/Readme.md

 # Velv SDK

-A JavaScript SDK for interacting with the **VelvPay API**, providing a simple and secure way to access VelvPay services.
+A JavaScript SDK for interacting with the **VelvPay API(https://bit.ly/velvapi)**, providing a simple and secure way to access VelvPay services.

 ---